 When Paul wrote to the Christians in a city called Ephesus, he addressed the issue of how the people worked.
 Specifically, he spoke to the house slaves, the bottom rung of the Roman world's workforce.
-These workers did everything that nobody else was willing to do often filthy and demeaning chores.
-Paul says something very surprising about these thirdrate jobs in his letter: "Serve wholeheartedly, as if you were serving the Lord, not men, because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free" (Ephesians 6:7-8, NIV).
+These workers did Serve everything that nobody else was willing to dowholeheartedly, often filthy and demeaning chores.
+Paul says something very surprising about these thirdrate jobs in his letter: "Serve wholeheartedly, as if you were serving the Lord... as if you were serving the Lord, not men, because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free" (Ephesians 6:7-8, NIV).